-If every company intending to bid is struggling to prepare their proposal, then perhaps the one who does the best job of recovering from their mistakes is the one who is most likely to win.
+When every company intending to bid is struggling to prepare their proposal, then the one who does the best job of recovering from their mistakes is the one who is most likely to win.
 It may be counterintuitive, but in addition to giving your attention to implementing best practices, maybe you should give some attention to getting better at submitting imperfect proposals.

-I’ve seen many more proposals that were a mess than I have proposals that went smoothly.
-And even companies that produce good proposals often struggle doing it.
 A good way to hurt yourself is to review a proposal that you thought was one of your best, after you have submitted it, and start counting all the defects.
+You will be appalled at the number that were submitted after detailed processes, multiple reviews, and so many eyeballs looking for them.
+Every proposal is subject to Maslow's Hierarchy and the time available rarely lets us reach the pinnacle.
 We’ve never seen a proposal, including the ones we’ve worked on ourselves, check every box for how we define being a great proposal.
-We all aspire to be perfect, even though none of us really are.
-And that's a good thing.

 - Compliance failures that get you thrown out